linux-surface/linux-surface/README.md

 * If you are having issues with the position of the cursor matching the pen/stylus, you'll need to update your libwacom as mentioned here: https://github.com/jakeday/linux-surface/issues/46
 * If you are on a SP4 and have trouble with the type cover re-attaching, add this udev rule:
 ACTION=="add", SUBSYSTEM=="usb", ATTR{product}=="Surface Type Cover", RUN+="/sbin/modprobe -r i2c_hid && /sbin/modprobe i2c_hid"

+### Compiling the Kernel from Source

+If you don't want to use the pre-built kernel and headers, you can compile the kernel yourself following these steps:

+1. Assuming you cloned the linux-surface repo (this one) into ~/linux-surface, go to the parent directory:
+  * $ cd ~
+2. Clone the mainline stable kernel repo:
+  * $ git clone git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git
+3. Go into the linux-stable directory:
+  * $ cd linux-stable
+4. Checkout the version of the kernel you wish to target (replacing with your target version):
+  * $ git checkout v4.y.z
+5. Apply the kernel patches from the linux-surface repo (this one):
+  * $ for i in ~/linux-surface/patches/*.patch; do patch -p1 < $i; done
+6. Copy over the config file from the linux-surface repo (this one):
+  * $ cp ~/linux-surface/config .config
+7. Compile the kernel and headers (for ubuntu, refer to the build guild for your distro):
+  * $ make -j `getconf _NPROCESSORS_ONLN` deb-pkg LOCALVERSION=-linux-surface
+8. Install the kernel and headers:
+  * $ sudo dpkg -i linux-headers-[VERSION].deb linux-image-[VERSION].deb

 ### Donations Appreciated!